Table Of Contents

 The KAB PS1200GX is our lastest external power

-supply design.
+supply system.
 It meets all the standards of the 2007 US Energy Independance

 Act while providing a source of power that is as clean as running the turntable

-transformer as well as providing a very clean power source to the turntable.
+internal power transformer as well as providing a very clean power source to

-base of the turntable that lets you instantly switch between the stock original
+automatic bypass that lets you instantly switch back to the stock original

 it is a good idea to eliminate EMF wherever you find it.